-It’s a better idea to purchase the iOS device instead of leasing it because then you are able to trade or sell it and use the value to buy a new phone.
-If you are hesitant to cough up the full amount upfront or cannot afford to pay the full cost, opt for monthly instalments.
+It's a better idea to purchase the iOS device instead of leasing it because then you are able to trade or sell it and use the value to buy a new phone.
+If you are hesitant to cough up the full amount upfront or cannot afford to pay the full cost, opt for monthly installments.

 Apple, just like another major carrier, has its own monthly payment plan.
 With some agreements, you will be able to upgrade to a new Apple phone after you have cleared off a certain percentage of the product's sale price or after a certain period of time.

 The iPhone Upgrade Program from Apple covers the cost of the phone and coverage plus AppleCare.
 This includes software support and repairs, which spreads over 24 months with zero interest.
 Their program will also allow you to turn in your old device and upgrade to a new one once you have completed 12 payments.
 This will help you save some cash because monthly payments are typically lesser than the retail price.

 If you are in the habit of purchasing a brand-new iPhone every year, your best choice would be to opt for an upgrade plan.
 Take your time to shop around as it will help you find the best payment plan or carrier that suits your personal needs.

 Refurbished or used phones, in general, tend to have a stigma around it but if you buy it from a trustworthy seller, they can actually be very reliable, not to mention insanely affordable.
 Used doesn't always mean the product is lesser in function quality. iPhones that are well cared for by the previous owner will come with good battery life and in excellent condition.